m3y54m/FPGA-ASIC-Roadmap/README.md

 **🚧 Under Construction!**

-According to the feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest, I want to create a separate roadmap specifically for FPGA design in this repository.
+According to the positive feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest in FPGA, I want to create a separate roadmap specifically for FPGA design in this repository.

-**⚠️ Disclaimer:** The contents of this repository comprise a compilation of information gathered from diverse sources for the purpose of designing the roadmap.
-Currently, no refinement or selection has been conducted on this information. **If you require a roadmap immediately, the content in this repository is not yet suitable for your use.**
+**⚠️ Disclaimer:** The contents of this repository consist of a collection of information gathered from various sources to create the roadmap.
+At present, no sorting or filtering has been done on this information. **If you require a complete roadmap now, the contents in this repository might not yet suitable for you.**

 ## Contribution